daniel5151/gdbstub/README.md

 [![](http://meritbadge.herokuapp.com/gdbstub)](https://crates.io/crates/gdbstub)
 [![](https://docs.rs/gdbstub/badge.svg)](https://docs.rs/gdbstub)

-An implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust, primarily for use in emulators.
+An implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust.

 `gdbstub` tries to make as few assumptions as possible about a project's architecture, and aims to provide a "drop-in" way to add GDB support, _without_ requiring any large refactoring / ownership juggling.
-It is particularly useful in _emulators_, where it provides a powerful, non-intrusive way to debug code running within an emulated system.
+It is particularly useful in _emulators_, where it provides a powerful, non-intrusive way to debug code running within an emulated system. `gdbstub` is also _entirely `no_std`_, and can be run on bare-metal systems as well.

 - [Documentation and Examples](https://docs.rs/gdbstub)